Midar/buildsys/README.md

 buildsys *anyway*, but for some reason it sometimes lets you put it after the fact.

 My fork does not let you do that as SUBDIRS are turned into make tasks.

+#### It doesn't work with FreeBSD make, NetBSD make, or some other non-GNU make

+Sorry, but in order to avoid using the shell unnecessarily, we have to depend on GNU-make specific behaviour.
+Use gmake instead.